CerealKiller0729/MO-IT103-S1101-Group14/README.md

 Following these steps will set you up to effectively utilize the MotorPH Payroll System and ensure a seamless payroll management experience.

-MO-IT S1101 Group 17 Members:
+MO-IT103 S1101 Group 14 Members:

+1. Mercullo, GM
-1. Mesias, Nirey Rose
+2. Mesias, Nirey Rose
-2. Rivera, Mae Angelique
+3. Rivera, Mae Angelique
-3. Rodriguez, Paola
+4. Rodriguez, Paola